When a city goes dark, one little girl must dig deep to find the light inside.

 Second Place in Humber Literary Review’s 2016 Emerging Writers Fiction Contest

-Nominated by The New Quarterly for the 2016 Writers’ Trust / McClelland & Stewart Journey Prize
+Nominated by Humber Literary Review for the 2017 Writers’ Trust / McClelland & Stewart Journey Prize